508LoopDetected/tidbyt-plex/README.md

 ### To-Do

-- Fix font dependency
+- Fix font dependency (currently requires font to be installed on your system)
-- Setup a default "no artwork found" image
+- Setup a default "no artwork found" image (currently sends error if nothing is found)
+- Handle special characters (current font kinda hates them)